OurMachinery/themachinery-books/the_machinery_book/src/editing_workflows/physics.md

 > *Out* event multiple times, each time with one of the result objects.
 (In the future we might change
 > this and have the nodes actually return arrays of objects.)

+From C you can access those features via the [`tm_physx_scene_api`](https://ourmachinery.com//apidoc/plugins/physx/physx_scene.h.html#structtm_physx_scene_api).

+## Missing Features

+Note that The Machinery doesn't currently support all the features found in PhysX.
+The most glaring omissions are:

+* D6 joints and joint motors.
+* Vehicles.

+We will add more support going forward.

+For an example of how to use physics, see the [Physics Sample Project](https://ourmachinery.com/samples.html).

 ## Tutorials